-Key Stage One - History Subject Content Chronology and Causation Year 1 Year 2 C2- I can use words and phrases such as: old, new, earliest, latest, past, present, future, century, new, newest, old, oldest, modern, before, after to show the passing of time C3-I can recognise that a story that is read to me may have happened a long time ago.
+Key Stage One - History Subject Content Chronology and Causation Year 1 Year 2 C2- I can use words and phrases such as: old, new, earliest, latest, past, present, future, century, new, newest, old, oldest, modern, before, after to show the passing of time C3-I can recall key information about a significant figure.
 C4-I understand that some objects belong to the past.
 C5-I can recognise that familiar objects we have today would have been different in the past.
 C6-I can begin to appreciate what a timeline is.
 C7-I can put three objects/ events into chronological order on a timeline.
-C8-I can retell a familiar story set in the past.
+C8-I know what chronological means.
 C9-I can communicate my knowledge through; discussion, drawing pictures, drama/role play, making models, writing, using ICT.
-C2- I can use words and phrases such as: old, new, earliest, latest, past, present, future, century, new, newest old, oldest, modern, before, after to show the passing of time C10-I can recognise that stories they have read help them understand about the differences that exists between the place they live in and places in the past C11- I can begin to appreciate the difference between long ago and very long ago C12- I know where the people and events studied fit into a basic timeline C13- I am able to point out a few similarities and differences between ways of life at different times C14- I am able to order a few events and artefacts from the recent past
+C2- I can use words and phrases such as: old, new, earliest, latest, past, present, future, century, new, newest, old, oldest, modern, before, after to show the passing of time C10-I can recognise that stories they have read help them understand about the differences that exists between the place they live in and places in the past C11- I can begin to appreciate the difference between long ago and very long ago C12- I know where the people and events studied fit into a basic timeline C13- I am able to point out a few similarities and differences between ways of life at different times C14- I am able to order a few events and artefacts from the recent past